 What is SAFE?

-As an angel investor, you may receive equity in the future, as long as the triggering event occurs.
+As an angel investor, you may receive equity in the future, if the triggering event occurs.
 The draw for the entrepreneur is, of course, that they are not giving away stock in their company just yet.
 It also puts off the need for them to assign a valuation to their company in the early stages.

 How does SAFE work?